The Risks of Manual Account Reconciliations in the Banking Industry

 Risk management in the banking industry is constantly evolving; the continuous updates and regulations that emerge over just a short period of time are difficult to keep up with when utilizing manual account reconciliations.
 In order to remain compliant and stay ahead of regulations, financial institutions need to have an effective risk management strategy in place.
-According to McKinsey, by 2025, a bank’s approach to risk will need to be drastically different than what it is today.
+According to a report by McKinsey, by 2025, a bank’s approach to risk will need to be drastically different than what it is today.
 To be successful, banking organizations must start rebuilding their risk functions and optimize them for short- and long-term initiatives.

 Utilizing manual methods of reconciliation not only greatly increases risk factors and the chance of non-compliance for banking operations, but also expose banking operations to potential consequences in the future.
 The move from manual to automated reconciliation is critical in order for banking organizations to overcome the shortcomings of their current financial close process and successfully prepare their employees for the future.

 Risk Factor #1: Errors and Miscalculations When Reconciling

 Banks handle a constant influx and a high volume of transactions flowing into and out of the organization, such as debit, credit, ACH, check, cash, online, 3rd-party, and mobile payments.
 No matter the type, each transaction needs to be accurately reconciled and the entire account reconciliation process needs to be tracked on a daily basis.

 Due to the continuous stream of transactions, tremendous pressure is put on a bank’s back-office accounting operations in order to keep up with the reconciliations.
 In an effort to keep pace with transactions, it can be easy to incorrectly input or adjust financial data when working with thousands of figures.
 Human error is inevitable when reconciling in spreadsheets and binders.